Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past? You're not alone.

 The merchandise can’t do the heavy lifting of converting a passing interest into a purchase.

-That takes a human being.
-One who can greet a shopper like a friend, build rapport, and become a trusted advisor.
+That takes a human being who can greet a shopper like a friend, build rapport, and become a trusted advisor.

 That takes retail sales training.
-And to go a bit further, online retail sales training is now far more effective than anyone "trainer" position.
-When matched with an in-store daily coaching strategy, the one that really can increase your sales.
+To go a bit further, online retail sales training is now far more effective than any "trainer" position when matched with an in-store daily coaching strategy, the one that really can increase your sales.